Best Hoka Shoes for Walking

 A proper fit is everything; you do not want your walking shoes to squeeze and cramp your feet and even less to slip and slide, causing chafing and blisters.

 The Hoka One Range of Walking and running shoes, which you can also use for walking, are ideal for fit, support, and options for different walking terrains.
+Compared to other brands, Hoka One shoes offer [specific benefits], making them a superior choice for walking.

 Can You Use Running Shoes for Walking

-• Running Shoes – Runners usually run striking with the ball of their feet first, which means they need a fit and cushioning that acco0modates for this type of motion and strike.
+• Running Shoes – Runners usually run striking with the ball of their feet first, which means they need a fit and cushioning for this type of motion and strike.
 Running shoes may be more rigid and stiff, especially stability and motion control models.
 They also tend to be slightly heavier.
 So if you opt for a running shoe, a lightweight and neutral running shoe will work best unless you need added stability.
 Running shoes are generally designed either for even roads and surfaces or trails, and they will not accommodate both.

 Features of a Good Hoka One Shoe for Walking

-• Tongue and Collar – I love the memory foam collar for ankle support in some of the Hoka One shoe models.
+• Tongue and Collar – I love the memory foam collar for ankle support in some Hoka One shoe models.
 You also get a breathable gusseted tongue or anatomical fit tongue that is not uncomfortable in other models.

 • Outsole – There are two outsole types in the entire Hoka One range, the Late Stage Meta-Rocker Sole and the Early Stage Meta-Rocker Sole.
 The road design shoes have a rubber outsole, and some models have additional zonal rubber placement for support.
 The trail walking models have either a Vibram rubber sole with Mega grip rubber for grip on wet and dry terrains or a lug treaded rubber sole.